Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Japchae is a traditional Korean glass noodle dish that tastes as good as it looks.
 This dry noodle dish is well-known for its appealing appearance, robust flavor, and chewy texture.

-Cellophane noodles are stir-fried in a slightly sweet soy-based sauce, sesame oil, and an assortment of sauteed vegetables to make Japchae.
-The beauty of Japchae lies in its simplicity; flavors and textures can be incorporated into this dish by substituting ingredients for one’s choosing.
+Cellophane noodles are stir-fried in a slightly sweet soy-based sauce, sesame oil, and a variety of sautéed vegetables to make Japchae.
+The beauty of Japchae lies in its simplicity; flavors and textures can be incorporated into this dish by substituting ingredients of your choice.

 Once a royal dish, Japchae has become a popular side dish (banchan) associated with celebrations and special occasions in Korea.
 This is one of the must-try Korean dishes.